 The banks looked to generate revenue by starting these types of accounts in 1990, and would typically brand them as: ‘gold’ ‘silver or ‘platinum’ accounts to add importance to the customers.

-Make sure to check your bank statements for any suspicious fees outgoing.
-If you notice any unauthorised monthly costs, it could be the fee for the bank account and you may be entitled to make a claim.
+Make sure to check your bank statements for any outgoing account fees.
+If you notice any monthly costs, it could be the fee for a packaged bank account and you may be entitled to make a complaint.

 Our service is no win, no fee.
 This means if we are unsuccessful in your claim, you don’t pay us a penny.
 There is also no upfront bill if we are successful, but there is a cost of 36% inclusive of VAT if a successful reimbursement is made from the lender.